MrLogiousBanana/Desktops_needs_a_Rething/README.md

 This essay takes that thought to a practical conclusion: to restore order, we need to stop treating symptoms and give the OS/DE a clear framework—a classification of applications and technically enforced rules for access to background capabilities.

 Once the system has control and unified rules, it also gains room to evolve—smarter notifications, a more meaningful tray, system modes, and workflows that help rather than hinder.
-And that’s the moment when the desktop environment stops being a set of compromises and becomes what it should be: a tool built for people.
+And that’s the moment when the desktop environment stops being a set of compromises and becomes what it should be: a tool built for people.<br><br><br>

 ## ⚠️ A note to developers